Last updated: June 17, 2026

 Head Start and Early Head Start

-Work First New Jersey child care support
+Work First New Jersey care

-Tax credits that may help later
+Tax credits later

 Copays, overages, and provider costs

-CCAP can lower the bill, but it may not erase the whole bill.
 The state uses payment rates that vary by child age, provider type, hours, and quality rating.
-You can review current payment rates on ChildCareNJ before you sign with a provider.
+You can review current payment rates before you sign with a provider.

-Costs to ask about before you start
+Costs to ask about

 - Registration fee or deposit